 The proposed project is the construction of a 3,137 square foot addition to an existing 6,827 square foot, 30-foot high, 2-story over basement level single family residence with five parking spaces and an approximately 585 square foot freestanding pool (Exhibit 2).
-The total 3,137 square footage consists of 1,951 square feet of added living floor area to the existing residence and 1,186 square feet for a basement expansion.
+The total 3,137 square footage consists of 1,951 square feet of added living floor area to the existing residence and 1.186 square feet for a basement expansion.
 The project includes 590 cubic yards of cut and 140 cubic yards of fill.
 The applicant's geotechnical consultant and the City of Los Angeles, Department of Building and Safety require and the applicant proposes 33 piles to be constructed to provide a minimum factor of safety of 1.5 for the existing house, proposed pool and addition, due to the potentially unstable soils found on the site, and the project's location of no more than 270 feet from a landslide.
 The proposed pile foundation consists of piles that range from 24 to 48 inches in diameter and from 25 to 70 feet deep.
+The application also seeks after-the-fact authorization for the vacation of a 10-foot wide walkway easement that extends from Tramonto Dr. to Revello Dr. (described in the Public Access and Recreation section) and lot-line adjustments among 11 lots (described in the Development section), which were approved by the City in 2004.

-The subject site is located on lot 4, block 17, tract 8923 in the Castellammare area of Pacific Palisades on the top of a hill with descending slopes that face both Pacific Coast Highway and Los Liones Canyon (Exhibits 1b & 2b).
+The subject site is located on 11 lots (see Table 1 on page 21 for complete list), but the proposed work would only occur on 3 lots where the existing single-family residence is located (lots 2,3 and 4, block 17, tract 8923) in the Castellammare area of Pacific Palisades.
+The subject site is on the top of a hill with descending slopes that face both Pacific Coast Highway and Los Liones Canyon (Exhibits 1b & 2b).
 The Castellammare area of Pacific Palisades is a prominent coastal bluff stretching from Sunset Boulevard to Surfview Drive.
 Pacific Coast Highway was constructed at the toe of this bluff, between the bluff face and the beach.
 Unlike most coastal bluffs in Southern California, this bluff face has undergone extensive development.
-In the mid 1920's several streets were constructed parallel to Pacific Coast Highway following the contours of the bluff, which are lined with one to fourlevel single-family homes.
+In the mid 1920's several streets were constructed parallel to Pacific Coast Highway following the contours of the bluff, which are lined with one to four-level single-family homes.
 These roads (namely Castellammare Drive, Posetano Road, Revello Drive, Stretto Way, and Porto Marina Way) were graded on the face and top of the coastal bluff.
 The bluff top is cut on its northern side by Los Liones Creek, creating a ridge that falls off in two directions.
-The subject property is located on level pads with descending slopes that surround the site to the northeast, east and southwest and is approximately 300 feet inland of Will Rogers State Beach.
+The subject property includes both level pads and descending slopes that surround the site to the northeast, east and southwest and is approximately 300 feet inland of Will Rogers State Beach.
 The existing development is slightly visible from Pacific Coast Highway and the State Beach below.
-Revello Drive borders the property to the north and south sides of the property.
-From prehistoric times to the present, the surrounding area of Pacific Palisades has witnessed several landslides. some of which have lead to catastrophic destruction and loss of property and life.
+Revello Drive borders the property to the north and south sides of the property (Tramonto Drive borders a portion of the property to the northwest).
+From prehistoric times to the present, the surrounding area of Pacific Palisades has witnessed several landslides, some of which have lead to catastrophic destruction and loss of property and life.
+However, the site is not situated on or within the confines of a mapped regional landslide.
+The site is located within the crown area of the ancient Tramonto Drive landslide.2

-&lt;sup>1 Pacific Palisades Area - Report on Landslide Study; U.S. Army Corps of Engineers and U.S. Geological Survey; September 1976
+1 Pacific Palisades Area - Report on Landslide Study; U.S. Army Corps of Engineers and U.S. Geological Survey; September 1976